 Our program currently follows over 300 patients with inherited bleeding disorders.
 Patients live an average of 100 miles round trip from DHMC.
 Our Blood Bank is the only facility within a 100 mile radius to maintain a full complement of hemophilia products to manage any hemophilia problem or emergency.

-Research interests of physicians and scientists at Norris Cotton Cancer Center include:
+Research interests of physicians and scientists at Dartmouth Cancer Center include:

 - Innovative treatment approaches for bleeding and thrombosing disorders, and mechanisms and management of blood coagulation activation in malignancy